slamice/wri/hipsters/first-draft/ch07 - Work, Cruise.md

 So an hour later she was much better, but while we were still tired, we walked down small twisted streets.
 We found a stoop and rested there before it became awkward.

 She told me more about her brother, about her life on long island and when she went to Italy and Austria.
-New York City was an obvious option, she she aimed for New York.
+New York City was an obvious option, she aimed for New York.
 She flailed and writhed until she perched on a branch at a hedgefund as a junior accountant.
 She's been friends with New York all her life.

 At that point I said I wasn't ticklish either, but she reached around my stomach almost fully into my pants and I felt her fingers graze my pubic hair.
 She continued searching for a twinge or a wince, but I offered her nothing.
 Her hand was warm and her body leaned on me while I smelled her drunk coffee breathe and hair.
 She was fully entrenched in finding what wasn't there, any sort of feeling.